antopat1/ProgettoSmartContractconSolidityAdvancedDIAntoninoPaterno/README.md

 Notes and Best Practices

 - Keep your PRIVATE_KEY secret
-- Never commit sensitive information to the repository
+- Never commit sensitive information to the Repository
 - Ensure you have the correct Node.js and npm versions installed
 - Always use environment variables for sensitive information